 Let’s hope that your dog isn’t named Fido, and your idea of a pet-friendly yard isn’t a stake, a fence, and a 15-foot chain.
 Believe it or not, that’s maybe what your parents thought.
 You, however, are moving into a new apartment or home and you want to make sure your doggy is comfortable and happy.
+On top of worrying about how to find the best HVAC contractor and other home fixes, you now need to worry about your pet.

 Whether you’re moving to a spacious, affordable Bloomington, Indiana apartment with country roads and yards nearby; or a London flat with busy city streets, here are some basic things to do before you move in: